stellal5059/github-tutorial/README.md

     * -m :allows you to attach a message to the snapshot
     * Allows you to take snapshot of your code to get ready to be pushed up to the cloud
 **`git push`**
-    * pushes all changes that have been added and commmitted up to the cloud to be publicly desplayed
+    * pushes all changes that have been added and committed up to the cloud to be publicly display **`git pull`**
-**`git pull`**
     *Used during collaboration to pull down other changes that have been pushed up to the cloud to see what they have added or edited
 **`git log`**